-- 171. The project was developed through various consultations in the target area, where the comments, feedback and needs from women were specifically identified in the workshops and reflected in the proposed interventions.
-Th inclusion of output 2.2, is a clear indication of this approach as it will target and support women and women-headed households who are seeking to develop alternative livelihood practices (i.e. sewing, carpet weaving, dried fruit processing, traditional aviculture, and dairy products, etc.) with small-grants. - 172.
-In addition, it is expected that throughout the project, women will play a vital role as part of the project management unit and as beneficiaries of the project to receive productive inputs (seeds, seedlings, etc.), to be active participants in meetings and workshop, by providing small grants to implement alternative livelihoods, and engage working in protected areas as rangers to gather biological data. - 173.
-The project will promote the agency of women in the light that climate change impact differently men and women.
-For monitoring, disaggregated and measurable data related to empowerment of women has been incorporated. - 174.
-Furthermore, when possible, measures and techniques that can have a positive impact by closing the gap of inequality between men and women will be promoted.
+- 181. The project was developed through various consultations in the target area, where the comments, feedback and needs from women were specifically identified in the workshops and reflected in the proposed interventions.
+The inclusion of output 2.2, is a clear indication of this approach as it will target and support women and women-headed households who are seeking to develop alternative livelihood practices (i.e. sewing, carpet weaving, dried fruit processing, traditional aviculture, and dairy products, etc.) with small-grants. - 182.
+In addition, it is expected that throughout the project, women will play a vital role as part of the project management unit and as beneficiaries of the project to receive productive inputs (seeds, seedlings, etc.), to be active participants in meetings and workshop, by providing small grants to implement alternative livelihoods, and engage working in protected areas as rangers to gather biological data.

+183. The project will promote the agency of women in the light that climate change impact differently men and women.
+For monitoring, disaggregated and measurable data related to empowerment of women has been incorporated.
+The gender disaggregated data is as follows: